lizhangqu/CoreUtil/README.md

-CoreUtil is an android tools which contains some useful utilities
+CoreUtil is an android tools which contains some useful utilities.